NozitheloNtini/NozitheloNtini/README.md

 🌟 **About Me:** I’m excited about the potential of data to influence decision-making and am committed to learning and mastering the skills necessary for effective data analysis.

-🔍 **Current Focus:** I’m starting with introductory SQL and gradually expanding my knowledge.
-My current studies include foundational SQL concepts, and I’m eager to dive into more advanced topics and tools as I progress.
+🔍 **Current Focus:** I’ve built a solid foundation in introductory SQL, and now I’m expanding my knowledge with more advanced concepts like joins and subqueries.
+My next steps include deepening my understanding of data manipulation and exploring visualization techniques.

-💡 **What I Do:** This portfolio showcases my learning journey and the projects I’m working on as I build my skills.
-Feel free to explore my work and connect with me if you have any questions or opportunities!
+💡 **What I Do:** This portfolio showcases my progress through various SQL projects that reflect what I’ve learned so far, including projects involving joins and subqueries.
+Feel free to explore my work and follow along as I continue to develop my skills.
+I'm always open to feedback, collaboration, or new opportunities!

 📫 **Connect With Me:** nozithelovntini@gmail.com